Harsh-bin/dotfold/README.md

 > [!CAUTION]
 > Do not use this to store very sensitive data.
-Just for more general stuff like photos, movies, and that kind of thing. **It is secure until `someone doesn't know the root password`.**
+Just for more general stuff like photos, movies, and that kind of thing. **It is secure until `someone doesn't know the root password`.** <br> </br>
+> I build this "over-engineered" tool..... for myself and thought others may need this.

 # ▪️📂 dotfold
 A small, 🔐 password-protected TUI + CLI tool that hides folders by prefixing them with "." , changes ownership to root and securely stores folder metadata using OpenSSL and a SHA-256 hashed password.